Skip to content Where Legends Are Made

 Summer Workshop

-While still in high school, 10 to 15 students are selected to attend an intensive workshop held in Tuscaloosa, Alabama each summer.
-The workshop emphasizes multimedia reporting, writing, editing, graphics, photography, production and basic communication skills, and participants produce the MJP Journal to showcase what they’ve learned.
+While still in high school, 10 to 15 students are selected to attend an intensive workshop held in Tuscaloosa, Alabama, each summer.
+The workshop emphasizes multimedia reporting, writing, editing, graphics, photography, production and basic communication skills.
+Participants’ work will be printed in the “MJW Journal” and showcased on the MJW website to display what they’ve learned.

 Recruiting and Follow-Up

-Through a partnership with ASPA, offices at The University of Alabama, and other high school media organizations, we stay in touch with scholastic publications, advisers and workshop graduates year-round.
-We work with them to identify potential MJP students, but anyone is encouraged to apply for the MJW Workshop by the April 1 application deadline.
+Through a partnership with ASPA, offices at The University of Alabama, and other high school media organizations, we stay in touch with scholastic publications, advisers and workshop graduates as they continue their media careers into college and into the professional workforce.

 Professional Mentors